 The Company generally refers to credit ratings to manage counterparty risk when depositing funds with a financial institution.

-The KION Group only uses derivatives to hedge underlying operational transactions; they are not used for speculative purposes.
+The KION Group only uses derivatives to hedge underlying operational and financial transactions; they are not used for speculative purposes.
 It is exposed to currency risk because of the high proportion of its business conducted in currencies other than the euro.
-Normally, at least 50 per cent of the currency risk related to the planned operating cash flows of the local entities based on liquidity planning is hedged by currency forwards in accordance with the relevant guideline.
+Normally, at least 50 per cent of the currency risk related to the planned operating cash flows based on liquidity planning is hedged by currency forwards in accordance with the relevant guideline.

 Group Treasury rigorously complies with and monitors the strict separation of functions between the front, middle and back offices.
 Each Group company’s liquidity planning is broken down by currency and incorporated into the KION Group’s financial planning and reporting process.
 Group Treasury checks the liquidity planning and uses it to determine the funding requirements of each company.

 The funding terms and conditions faced by the lenders themselves (manifested, for example, in the payment of liquidity premiums on interbank lending) may result in a future shortage of lines of credit and / or increased financing costs for companies.
 However, the Group currently does not expect any further changes in its lines of credit or any excessive increases in margins.